Experience the diversity of Southeast Alaska, observe brown bears, humpback whales, bald eagles, calving glaciers and more!

 Juneau-Sitka Day 8/Petersburg-Sitka Day 8

-From our last anchorage, it is only a couple of hours travel into Sitka, but we will still start right after breakfast so that there is plenty of time for a naturalist-guided sampling of the town’s many historic sites.
+From our last anchorage, it is only a couple of hours travel into Sitka, but we will still start right after breakfast so that there is plenty of time to visit several historic sites of significance here.

 Sitka-Juneau Day 8